NEW Studienflüsterer Academy: free video course on distance learning, costs and credit transfer Visit the Academy

 • Practical and regulated components: Where hands, on-site work or legal requirements are involved, the person stays at the centre.

 The second lever matters at least as much as the choice of field: AI skills on top.
 The IAB data suggest that those who can operate AI and critically assess its output are the ones who benefit.
-A solid field plus the ability to use AI as a tool beats almost any pure chase for a title.
-Compact formats from continuing education are well suited to adding that AI competence in a targeted way.
+Compact formats from continuing education are well suited to adding that competence.

 Which Fields Have Momentum Right Now